maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 - **Closures are very helpful in Go**
   - Can be used to sort slices
   - Can be used to efficiently search a sorted slice with `sort.Search()`
-  - Returning closures is used when bulding middlware for web server
+  - Returning closures is used when bulding middleware for web server
-  - Also used to implement resource cleanups with `defer`
+  - Also used to implement resource-cleanups with `defer`
   - Typical pattern for *High-Order Functions* and *Factory Functions*

 ## `defer`